nicgallego/fortran_builds/README.md

 ## Test system

 After an overview of available alternatives documented in the [fortran-wiki](https://fortranwiki.org/fortran/show/Unit+testing+frameworks) and my wish to stay as simple as possible, I will try [test-drive](https://github.com/fortran-lang/test-drive).
 Here included also the getting started code for test-drive.

+# Concluding remarks

+We have achieved (with chatgpt assisting me parse some sparse documentation)
+- to set up a build system for Fortran project using meson
+- document the code using Doxygen blocks with the help of UltiSnips.
+- [FIXME] integrate doc target into meson
+- to add test-drive as testing system and integrate it to meson project.